nimiCurtis/Deep_Learing_Course/README.md

 NOTE: Each exercise folder contains a set of tasks and exercises along with their respective solutions.
 Each exercise has ```ex_instructions.pdf``` and also the solutions implemented in a ```ex_code.ipynb``` notebook and analyzed in a ```ex_report.pdf``` file.

-We hope you find this course and the accompanying exercises valuable for your deep learning journey.
-Happy learning!